Igor Picușceac

 Igor Picușceac (born 27 March 1983) is a Moldovan football coach and a former player who played as a striker.
-He is an assistant coach with the Kazakhstani club Turan.
+He is the current head coach of Moldovan Liga club Milsami Orhei.

 International career

 Picușceac scored his first goal for Moldova in a 2–1 defeat to Israel in a 2010 FIFA World Cup qualifier match.
 Scored in 47th second of match, this is the fastest goal ever scored by Moldova in any match.

 Coaching career

-In October 2020 he was hired as a manager of FC Akron Tolyatti.
+In October 2020 he was hired as a manager of Akron Tolyatti.